zephray/NekoInk/README.md

 The descriptor contains the follwoing required fields:

-* VERISON: the version of the descriptor, also determines the waveform type
+* VERISON: the version of the descriptor
+* NAME: (optional) original name for the waveform
+* BPP: (optional, default 4) 4 or 5, representing the internal state count used for waveform
 * PREFIX: the filename prefix for actual waveform files
 * MODES: the total modes supported by the waveform
 * TEMPS: the total number of temperature ranges supported by the waveform
-* TxRANGE: the supported temperature in degC, where x is the temperature ID
+* T*x*RANGE: the supported temperature in degC, where x is the temperature ID
+* TUPBOUND: (optional) upper bound for temperature range, each range is T*x*RANGE to T*x+1*RANGE (or TUPBOUND in case of the last one)

+In v2.0, the following fields are added:

+* TABLES: total number of LUTs inside the waveform
+* TB*x*FC: the frame count for the table, where x is the table ID

+In v1.0, table are directly addressed and stored by its mode and temperature ID (expect things like PREFIX_M1_T2.csv for mode 1 and temperature range 2).
+In v2.0, tables are indirectly addressed and stored (expect things like PREFIX_TB2.csv for the second table, and one or more mode/temperature combination to use/ reference table 2).

-And each mode has its own mode section named \[MODEx\], where x is the mode ID, containing the following fields:
+Each mode has its own mode section named \[MODE*x*\], where x is the mode ID, containing the following fields:

 * NAME: the name for that mode
-* TxFC: the frame count for the temperature in that mode, where x is the temperature ID
+* TxFC: the frame count for the temperature in that mode, where x is the temperature ID (v1.0 only)
+* T*TABLE: the table used for the temperature in that mode (v2.0 only)

-There should be in total of modes x temps of LUTs, saved in the filename of PREFIX_Mx_Ty.csv.
-Each csv file should contain the a LUT like this: lut\[src\]\[dst\]\[frame\], which means, to transition from src greyscale level to dst greyscale level, at a certain frame in a frame sequence, what voltage should be applied to the screen (0/3: GND / Keep, 1: VPOS / To black, 2: VNEG / To white).
+There should be a number of LUTs, saved in the filename of either PREFIX_M*x*_T*y*.csv (v1.0) or PREFIX_TB*x*.csv.
+Each csv file should contain the a LUT like this: lut\[src\]\[dst\]\[frame\], which means, to transition from src greyscale level to dst greyscale level, at a certain frame in a frame sequence, what voltage should be applied to the screen (0/3: GND / Keep, 1: VNEG / To black, 2: VPOS / To white).
 Each line contains the frame sequence for one or more source to destination pairs.

 For example:

-* ```4,7,1,1,1,0,2``` means to transition from greyscale level 4 to greyscale level 7, there should be 5 frames, each applying VPOS VPOS VPOS GND VNEG
+* ```4,7,1,1,1,0,2``` means to transition from greyscale level 4 to greyscale level 7, there should be 5 frames, each applying VNEG VNEG VNEG GND VPOS
-* ```0:14:15,2,2,2``` means to transition from any greyscale level from 0 to 14 to greyscale level 15, there should be 3 frames, each applying VNEG VNEG VNEG
+* ```0:14:15,2,2,2``` means to transition from any greyscale level from 0 to 14 to greyscale level 15, there should be 3 frames, each applying VPOS VPOS VPOS

 These are provided to only illustrate the file format, they are not valid or meaningful Eink driving sequences.